wertercatt/oggify/README.md

 To download tracks as `"artists" - "title".ogg`, run:

 ```
-oggify "spotify-premium-user" "spotify-premium-password" urls_list
+oggify "spotify-user" "spotify-password" urls_list
 ```

-Oggify reads from stdin and looks for a track URL or URI in each line.
+Oggify reads from stdin and looks for a track/album/playlist URL or URI on each line.
 The two formats are those you get with the track menu items "Share->Copy Song Link" or "Share->Copy Song URI" in the Spotify client, for example `open.spotify.com/track/1xPQDRSXDN5QJWm7qHg5Ku` or `spotify:track:1xPQDRSXDN5QJWm7qHg5Ku`.

 ## Converting to MP3